benediktsommer/smilecar/README.md

 # smilecar
 This repository is based on the Happycar coding challange.
-From the provided challanges I chose to complete the frontend task including some backend elements to finally have the opportunity to try out a monorepo.
+From the given challanges I chose to complete the frontend task including some backend elements.
-What exactly does that mean?
-In this project I tried to build a monorepo with Typescript, React, Express and Infersify...
+This provided me with the opportunity to try a monorepo.
+Therefore, in this project I build a repository including the UI and API part written in Typescript, React, Express and Infersify...
-It will be funny.
-Have fun looking through it.

 ## Development